apache/nuttx-apps/system/i2c/README.txt

 file in your configuration directory that is copied to the NuttX top-level directory as .config when NuttX is configured.

-  CONFIG_I2CTOOL_BUILTIN: Build the tools as an NSH built-in command
+  CONFIG_NSH_BUILTIN_APPS: Build the tools as an NSH built-in command
   CONFIG_I2CTOOL_MINBUS: Smallest bus index supported by the hardware (default 0).
   CONFIG_I2CTOOL_MAXBUS: Largest bus index supported by the hardware (default 3)
   CONFIG_I2CTOOL_MINADDR: Minium device address (default: 0x03)